-Completed Hunter Education - now what?
+So, you completed the Hunter Education course - now what?
 Take your knowledge to the next level by attending a Hunter Education Field Day.
-These “hands-on” learning experiences give students a chance to build on the knowledge and skills gained in their initial hunter education course.

 Keep up with the latest news on your favorite topics from the Wildlife Resources Division by signing up for the following e-newsletter: